From Ohio History Central

 Finally, in 1976 and 1977, N'omi Greber, an archaeologist with the Cleveland Museum of Natural History, excavated the remaining traces of the mound and its subsurface postmolds and pits.
 She defined the plan of the timber structure as two large squarish rooms connected to two small circular chambers.
-She compared the structure to the traditional Native American ceremonial "Big House."
+She compared the structure to the traditional American Indian ceremonial "Big House."

 - Byers, A. Martin.
 The Ohio Hopewell Episode: Paradigm Lost and Paradigm Gained.
 Akron, OH: University of Akron Press, 2004.